ixudra/generators/README.md

 | class path                | ##ADMIN_CLASS_PATH##              | /Admin                |

-If the `--isAdmin` flag is not provided, the admin variables will be ignored and replace with empty strings.
+If the `--admin` flag is not provided, the admin variables will be ignored and replace with empty strings.

+### Test option

+Additionally, you can also add a `--test` option to the `generate:file` command.
+When applied, the package will also generate the appropriate test class that comes with the resource.

 That's all there is to it!
 Have fun!